IgA nephropathyNephropathy - IgA; Berger disease

 - Angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) to control high blood pressure and swelling (edema)

-- Corticosteroids, other drugs that suppress the immune system
+- Corticosteroids, other medicines that suppress the immune system

 - Fish oil

 Salt and fluids may be restricted to control swelling.
 A low-to-moderate protein diet may be recommended in some cases.

 Proteins are the building blocks of life.
 Every cell in the human body contains protein.
 The basic structure of protein is a chain of amino acids. ...Read Article Now Book Mark Article

 Eventually, many people must be treated for chronic kidney disease and may need dialysis.

 Dialysis treats end-stage kidney failure.
 It removes waste from your blood when your kidneys can no longer do their job.
 There are different types o...Read Article Now Book Mark Article